 ACOs encourage institutions to invest in resources that make this a reality.
 These include a team of home care nurses and counselors who can help with day-to-day care needs.
 These professionals boost engagement, which supports better care.

 How labs play a crucial role in helping ACOs succeed

-Each individual piece of an ACO has dedicated roles and responsibilities, but all parties involved are working toward a common goal.
+Each individual piece of an ACO has dedicated roles and responsibilities but all parties involved are working towards a common goal.
 As more ACOs continue to emerge, the role of the lab is proving to be a critical piece of the puzzle.

 Laboratorians can contribute to the success of an ACO in many different ways: